 SSM Health Dean Medical Group is searching for a talented and experienced Cardiovascular physician leader to join our organization as a Regional Clinical Program Medical Director-Cardiovascular.
 All Cardiology and Cardiac Surgical Specialties will be considered.
-This role is 50% administrative and 50% clinical, combining an impactful and highly visible leadership function with a condensed clinical practice schedule.
+This role is .7 clinical and .3 administrative, combining an impactful and highly visible leadership function with a condensed clinical practice schedule.
 With oversight responsibility for the Wisconsin region, you will play a key leadership role in redesign and realization of Value-Based Integrated Deliver Network of Cardiovascular Services.
 Clinical Program Medical Directors partner with an Operational Dyad Administrator to monitor, manage, and improve the delivery of Cardiovascular services.

 Cardiovascular Clinical Program Leader